fredericbonnet/helena/docs/src/helena-dialect/math.spec.md

 - ✅ usage
 - ✅ should accept one number
 - ✅ should multiply two numbers
-- ✅ should add several numbers
+- ✅ should multiply several numbers

 - Exceptions